Planning a trip to Morocco and wondering what to wear? I’ve got you!

 Pack breathable pants but also a few warmer ones just in case.
 Temperatures during spring and fall in Morocco vary a lot, so you’ll want to make sure you’re stocked up with clothes for all weathers.
 Bring a jacket as well if you’re traveling to cities up in the mountains.
 If you’re headed to coastal cities, bring a windbreaker.

-If you're traveling to Morocco in winter…
+If you’re visiting Morocco in winter…

 Bring a jacket and warm clothes.
 If you’re headed to the Sahara, pack a fleece, mittens, and a beanie.
 A windbreaker will be a lifesaver if you’re headed to the coastal cities.